hsp-iit/roft-samples/README.md

 # roft-samples

-A suite of applications based on ROFT
+A suite of applications based on [ROFT](https://github.com/hsp-iit/roft).

 ## Run the dockerized environment
 1. Build the docker image: